Abercrombie's Dress Sale Has Your Summer Wardrobe Covered

-While Memorial Day may have been the unofficial start of summer, we're using it as our official excuse to expand our collection of warm weather-ready dresses.
+While the unofficial start of summer is almost here, we're using it as our official excuse to expand our collection of warm weather-ready dresses.
 Luckily, Abercrombie just kicked off Dress Fest, a huge sitewide sale offering 20% off every one of the brand's fan-favorite dresses.
-This weekend is the perfect time to update your summer wardrobe with dresses for any occasion.
+Today is your last chance to update your summer wardrobe with dresses for any occasion at a discount.

 Whether you have back-to-back summer weddings on the horizon or a White Lotus-inspired vacation planned, the Abercrombie dress sale is one you don't want to miss.
 With summer rapidly approaching, light, breathable dresses are a must for staying comfortable in the heat and Abercrombie has so many styles that check all the seasonal boxes.